TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Contracts tend to be for a year or slightly less, and assuming it took you a month or so to find a job, your working holiday visa might run out right near the end.)

 Your employer will have to sponsor you.
-Then you’ll need to go through a process the Ministry of Education in Japan calls an “Application for Change of Status of Residence.”
+Then you’ll need to go through the immigration process.

 Because you’re changing from a tourist visa or working holiday visa, you’ll also need to hand in a Certificate of Eligibility, which your employer should provide for you.